google/oboe/docs/notes/disconnect.md

 [Oboe Docs Home](README.md)

-# Tech Note: Disconnecting Streams
+# Tech Note: Disconnected Streams

 When Oboe is using **OpenSL ES**, and a headset is plugged in or out, then OpenSL ES will automatically switch between devices.
 This is convenient but can cause problems because the new device may have different burst sizes and different latency.